-- Developing a Trust for all ages /phases of education, with member schools working in partnership and learning from each other. - Promoting an ethos based on a belief in the value and potential of every student to achieve excellence academically and in their wider studies and to become fully the best person they can be. - Pursuing educational excellence, so that outcomes for all learners are as good as they can be. - Furshing educational excenence, so that outcomes for an rearners are as good as they can be Creating strong leadership at all levels that impacts effectively on academy performance. - Creating strong readership at an revers that impacts enectively on academy perform Dreviding a systematic model to sympositic solution academy perform - Providing a sustainable model to support a self-improving school system.
+- Developing a Trust for all ages /phases of education, with member schools working in partnership and learning from each other. - Promoting an ethos based on a belief in the value and potential of every student to achieve excellence academically and in their - wider studies and to become fully the best person they can be. - Pursuing educational excellence, so that outcomes for all learners are as good as they can be. - Creating strong leadership at all levels that impacts effectively on academy performance. - Providing a sustainable model to support a self-improving school system.